open-stage/blender-dmx-web/content/docs/GdtfFixture.md

 or other software.
 For example Capture never provides any useful GDTFs, only place-holders.
 Vectorworks provides useful GDTFs if you previously load them to VW and link them to each VW symbol.
-To fix this issue, you can use the Edit fixture function of BlenderDMX: after the MVR import to BlenderDMX, edit all fixtures → uncheck the Re-address only and choose GDTF files for each fixture.
+To fix this issue, you can use the Edit fixture function of BlenderDMX Addon: after the MVR import to BlenderDMX Addon, edit all fixtures → uncheck the Re-address only and choose GDTF files for each fixture.

 ## Why do fixtures from GDTF have different features, like Gobo or Color and some not?